 Preventing multiple sclerosis

-If you have optic neuritis, and you have two or more brain lesions evident on MRI scans, you might benefit from drugs, called beta interferons that may delay or help prevent multiple sclerosis.
-These injectable medications are used for people at high risk for developing MS. Possible side effects include depression, injection site irritation and flu-like symptoms.
+If you have optic neuritis, and you have two or more brain lesions evident on MRI scans, you might benefit from drugs called interferons, such as interferon beta-1a or interferon beta-1b, that may delay or help prevent multiple sclerosis.
+These injectable medications are used for people at high risk of developing MS. Possible side effects include depression, injection site irritation and flu-like symptoms.

 Most people regain close to normal vision within 12 months after an optic neuritis episode.

-People with recurrent optic neuritis have a greater risk of developing MS. Optic neuritis can recur in people without underlying conditions.
-But those people generally have a better long-term prognosis for their vision than do people with multiple sclerosis or neuromyelitis optica.
+People whose optic neuritis returns have a greater risk of developing MS. Optic neuritis can recur in people without underlying conditions, and those people generally have a better long-term prognosis for their vision than do people with multiple sclerosis or neuromyelitis optica.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.